Baidyanath Group

 Baidyanath Group is an Ayurvedic pharmaceutical company in India.

 History

 Shree Baidyanath Ayurved Bhawan (Pvt) Limited was founded in 1917 by two brothers, Vaidya Pandit Ram Narayan Sharma and his brother Pandit Ram Dayal Joshi.
-Sharma and Pandit started a large scale production of Ayurvedic formulations from the centers: Kolkata (1921), Patna (1940), Jhansi (1941), Nagpur (1942) and Prayagraj (1958).
+Sharma and Pandit started a large-scale production of Ayurvedic formulations from the centers: Kolkata (1921), Patna (1940), Jhansi (1941), Nagpur (1942) and Prayagraj (1958).

 During the tenure of Shree Baidyanath Ayurved Bhawan, new work came up at Baddi (Solan), Himachal Pradesh in the year 1995.
 Now, new plants exist at Barotiwala (Himachal Pradesh), Kashipur (Uttarakhand), and Seoni (Madhya Pradesh).

-The current Managing Director Of Baidyanath Group are Ram K Sharma at Kolkata, Suresh Kumar Sharma at Nagpur, Ajay Sharma at Prayagraj and Anurag Sharma at Jhansi.
+The current Managing Directors of Baidyanath Group are Ram K Sharma at Kolkata, Suresh Kumar Sharma at Nagpur, Ajay Sharma at Prayagraj and Anurag Sharma at Jhansi.

-In 2017, the group completed 100 years and decided to foray into the FMCG market with the introduction of new products like Amla, Aloe vera, Karela Jamun, Giloy varieties, and Herbal tea.

-The group facilitated the practitioners of Ayurveda as a part of Dhanwantari Jayanti Celebrations.